Gardening Houseplants Types of Houseplants

 Propagating Lucky Bamboo

-You can propagate lucky bamboo at any time using cuttings to create new plants for yourself or to give to someone as an auspicious gift.
-But the rooting won't be shaped like the kind of plant you'd purchase.
-Take these steps to propagate lucky bamboo:
+You can propagate lucky bamboo at any time using cuttings, but the plant won't be shaped the same as the plant you purchased.
+Here's how to propagate lucky bamboo:

 Potting and Repotting Lucky Bamboo

-A lucky bamboo arrangement in a low dish or bowl should have at least one inch of space between the stalks and the edge of the vessel.
-This space allows the roots to spread out and support the plant.
-If your stalks are growing in a large glass vase, be sure the vessel is proportionate to the bamboo's height and can support the stalks.
-The water level should be just enough to fully submerge the roots but should not rise to meet the stalks.
+There should be at least one inch of space between the stalks and the edge of the vessel to allow roots to spread out and support the plant.
+The water level should be high enough to submerge the roots but not cover the stalks.

 If your plant has outgrown its vessel, transplanting lucky bamboo is relatively easy.
 Take these simple steps to repot the plant:

-1. Start with a clean container that is slightly bigger than the current one.
+1. Choose a clean container that is slightly bigger than the current one.

-4. Carefully add the bamboo plant and take care to nestle the roots within the pebbles.
-You may need to add more pebbles to cover the roots and support the plant.
+4. Move the bamboo plant into its new container, nestling the roots within the pebbles.
+Add more pebbles to cover the roots as needed.

 Common Pests